xaviermignot/xaviermignot.github.io/_posts/2024-02-05-terraform-vs-bicep.md

 As Terraform is older that Bicep (created in 2014 vs 2020), and is less limited by its execution mode, it naturally comes with more features: more built-in functions, more looping capabilities, a `console` command to experiment in your terminal, etc.
 But Bicep is steadily catching up, and some of the latest features greatly improve the coding experience, for instance [user-defined types](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/user-defined-data-types), [null-forgiving](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/operator-null-forgiving) and [safe-dereference](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/operator-safe-dereference) operators, or [user-defined functions](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/user-defined-functions).

-> At the time of writing this post, user-defined functions and types import are still in preview.
-{: .prompt-info }

 ### VS Code integration
 I have been using Visual Studio Code as my main IDE for many years now, and I use the following extensions for Bicep and Terraform code:
 - The official Bicep [extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-bicep) by Microsoft